alexandra-simeonova/drafts/content-guidelines.md

 ## Language

 When writing documentation, you should adhere to a few basic rules:
 - Use active voice.
-For example, instead of writing *Luigi Client should be installed...*, write *Install Luigi Client...*.
+For example, instead of writing "Luigi Client should be installed...", write "Install Luigi Client..."
 - Do not use slang or abbreviations.
 This also means you should not use contractions ("don't" instead of "do not") or short forms ("info" instead of "information").
 - Use the present tense.
 - Use concise language and avoid long blocks of text.
 Lists, tables, or subheadings can help you with that.